-Hi friends.
+Hi friends, I’m Dana J Goulston.
 Thank you for clicking and having a little curiosity about the author of this subject.

-As you read about my “Lowerarchy of Needs”, you’ll begin to notice that my perspective comes from a very basic notion: everything and each thing we say and do is driven by some need we have.
-I start there and built.
-I correlate and use logic and observation.
-I noticed that we each of us is driven by hundreds of DIFFERENT needs.
-And yet, we share them.
-They can be put into buckets and described.
+Consequently, as you read about my “Lowerarchy of Needs”, you’ll begin to notice that my perspective comes from a very basic notion — everything and each thing we say and do is driven by some need we have.
+I start there and build.
+I noticed that each of us is driven by countless DIFFERENT needs.
+And yet, we all share most of them at some time in our lives (in general).
+They can therefore be put into categories and described.
 After watching, documenting, and correlating behaviors for almost 20 years, patterns emerged.
 Those patterns are very consistent.
 I dug around and didn’t find anyone else looking at human behavior the same way.
-In fact so many of our “higher” educational psychology courses still teach the antiquated (and flawed) concept put down by Maslow.
-I wanted to bring a different awareness to light.
+In fact so many of our “higher” educational psychology courses still teach the antiquated (and flawed) concept put down by Abraham Maslow in 1954.
+I realized I wanted to bring a different awareness to light.

 Please follow along, take what you like into your world,

 and become the better human being you want to be.